determined-ai/determined/docs/interfaces/commands-and-shells.rst

 <http://www.policyrouting.org/iproute2.doc.html>`__.
 Certain abbreviations are supported, and a
 missing verb is the same as ``list``, when possible.

-For example, the different commands within each of the blocks below all do the same thing:
+For example, the different commands within each block below all do the same thing:

 .. code:: bash